Kacprucha/MTG-Tournament-App/README.md

 # MTG-Tournament-App
+---
+⚠ **Important: The app is in development mode there can be crashes or some features could not work properly or at all.
+This disclaimer will disappear when we will be pleased with the product.**

+---
 Welcome to the MTG Tournament App, a full-stack application designed to manage Magic The Gathering tournaments.
 This application features a Java Spring Boot backend, a Next.js frontend, and uses Keycloak for authentication, all containerized with Docker.

 ## Table of Contents